Pierre de Marca

+Life

 His family was known among judicial circles in the 16th century, and maintained the Roman Catholic faith after the official introduction of the Reformed religion into Navarre.
 After having studied law at the University of Toulouse, he practised successfully at Pau.
 But he was ambitious, and turned to a larger sphere.

 He ardently called for the armed intervention of King Louis XIII in Béarn.
 He published his first writing, Discours d'un Béarnais, très fidèle sujet du roi, sur l'Édit du retablissement de la religion catholique dans tout le Béarn (1618), which supported Catholicism as the established state religion.
 After an easy military campaign of 1620, the possessions which had been taken by the Protestants were given back to the Roman Catholic Church.
 Marca supervised the restoration of properties to the Catholic Church.

 During the siege of La Rochelle, he performed a mission which brought him in touch with Richelieu, who shortly afterwards nominated him as intendant de justice in Béarn (1631).
 In 1639 Marca was summoned to Paris to serve as counsellor of state.
 The following year, the question of the intervention of kings in the election of bishops having been raised in a pamphlet by Charles Hersent (Optatus Gallus de cavendo schismate, 1640), Marca defended what were then called the liberties of the Gallican Church, in his celebrated treatise De concordia sacerdotii et imperii seu de libertatibus ecclesiae gallicanae (Paris, 1641).
 He was soon rewarded for this service.
 He was widowed around that time, and decided to enter the clerical orders.

 Although Marca had not yet taken even the minor holy orders, he was nominated as bishop of Couserans (Gascony) by the king on 28 December 1641.
 But Pope Urban VIII refused to give his sanction.
 It was only after Marca had formally denied those propositions contained in De concordia which were displeasing to Rome that he was proclaimed in the consistory (13 January 1648).

 During this time, and until 1651, he served as governor of the province of Catalonia, then occupied by the French.
 After the Treaty of the Pyrenees, Marca was sent to direct the conference that had been formed to fix the limits of Roussillon, which had just been ceded to France (1660).

 Marca allied with Cardinal Mazarin, and remained faithful to him even during the Fronde.
 As a recompense, he was nominated archbishop of Toulouse (28 May 1652).
 He had to wait for the bulls of investiture until 23 March 1654.

 It was difficult for him to please both pope and king.
 In the struggle against the Jansenists, Marca used all the influence he had with the clergy to secure the passage of the apostolic constitution of 31 March 1653 (Relation de ce qui s'est fait depuis 1653 dans les assemblées des évêques au sujet des cinq propositions, 1657).
 But, in the rebellion raised by Cardinal de Retz, archbishop of Paris, against the king, he took the part of the king against the pope.